How can I break free from sin?

 1) Focus on the reality of the alternative

 See where your sin is taking you.
-Use fear of the Lord to break you out of the yoke with which you have bound yourself.
+It is a lost journey of temporal pleasures heading for an eternity of misery.
+Then use the fear of the Lord to initially break you out of the yoke with which you have bound yourself.
 Fear of the Lord is the first sign of wisdom (Pro 9:10).
 Without it there is no starting point.
-Understand the destiny that sin produces compared to the safety and happiness of being with God through the obedience of faith.
+So, realize the destiny that sin produces, compared to the safety and happiness of being with God through the obedience of faith.

 2) Perceive the meaning of the peaceful fruit of righteousness (Heb 12:11)